 - List next to their name what you think their teamwork style is, based on the Parker Team Player Survey?

-Complete the reflection to save and review with your boss.
+Complete the reflection to save and review with your supervisor.

 - Based on the Team Player Survey styles, what is your dominant style(s)?

-- Based on the Team Player Survey styles, list at least 3 strengths you can offer to the work team and list 3 “dangers” or attributes that you need to keep an eye on.
+- Based on the Team Player Survey styles, list at least three strengths you can offer to the work team and list three “dangers” or attributes that you need to keep an eye on.